Anna Boleyn: Reception

+The Lexikon des Internationalen Films (Encyclopedia of International Films) rated Anna Boleyn as "thanks to an outstanding visual composition and the excellent performance by Emil Jannings [...] a remarkable work of the silent film era."
+The "splendid and tasteful costumes (Ali Hubert) and a refined visual composition" were also positively highlighted.

-Anna Boleyn was among Mary Pickford's favorite films, calling it "an example of superb direction and splendid acting, especially that of Emil Jannings.
+Anna Boleyn was among Mary Pickford's favourite films, calling it "an example of superb direction and splendid acting, especially that of Emil Jannings.
 It was the first time on the screen that a King had been made human.
 It has subtle, satirical humor."

+Anna Boleyn was initially distributed with the name Deception when released in the US.

 Home media

 The film was released in the US by Kino Lorber as part of the box set "Lubitsch in Berlin" in 2005–2007 with English intertitles.
 It was also released in the UK by Eureka's Masters of Cinema series as part of the box set "Lubitsch in Berlin: Fairy-Tales, Melodramas, and Sex Comedies" in 2010 with German intertitles and English subtitles.
+It features a score by Javier Pérez de Azpeitia.
+The restored film is tinted like the original.